viam-modules/csi-camera/README.md

 ### Configure your CSI camera

-On the new component panel, copy and paste the following attribute template into your camera's **Attributes** box.
+Copy and paste the following attributes into your JSON configuration:
 ```json
 {
   "width_px": <int>,